 LJPC-501 is La Jolla’s proprietary formulation of synthetic human angiotensin II.
-Angiotensin II, the major bioactive component of the renin-angiotensin system, serves as one of the body’s central regulators of blood pressure.
+Angiotensin II, the major bioactive component of the renin-angiotensin-aldosterone system, serves as one of the body’s central regulators of blood pressure.
+LJPC-501 is being developed for the treatment of patients with distributive or vasodilatory shock who remain hypotensive despite fluid and vasopressor therapy (catecholamines and/or vasopressin).
 LJPC‑501 is the first synthetic human angiotensin II product candidate to be tested in a Phase 3 study.

 The ATHOS‑3 study ( https://www.ncbi.nlm.nih.gov/pubmed/28215131 ) was a multicenter, randomized, double-blind, placebo-controlled, Phase 3 clinical study of LJPC-501 in patients with catecholamine resistant hypotension.
 A total of 344 patients were randomized across nine countries, 321 of whom received study treatment and are included in the primary analysis.
 Patients were randomized 1:1 to receive either LJPC‑501 or placebo on a background of standard‑of‑care vasopressors selected by the investigators.
 Randomized patients received their assigned treatment via continuous intravenous infusion.

 The study was conducted under a Special Protocol Assessment (SPA) agreed to with the U.S. Food and Drug Administration (FDA) in 2015.
 The SPA stipulates that a study of this size and design could provide sufficient safety and efficacy signals and an adequate evaluation of the risk/benefit to the patients to support FDA review and consideration for marketing approval.